behnam-yousefi/MNDA/Supplementary_File.md

 graph_data = myNet$data_graph
 var_nodes = myNet$var_nodes
 `````
-We then feed ```graph_data``` to the MNDA pipleline specialized for a two-layer multiplex network (condition *"a"*), which is composed of two commands:
+We then feed ```graph_data``` to the MNDA pipeline specialized for a two-layer multiplex network (condition *"a"*), which is composed of two commands:
 `````{R}
 embeddingSpaceList = mnda_embedding_2layer(graph_data, train.rep = 50)
 mnda_output = mnda_node_detection_2layer(embeddingSpaceList)
 print(mnda_output$high_var_nodes_index)
 `````
-the ```mnda_embedding_2layer()``` function represents all the nodes in a common embedding space (step 1); and the ```mnda_node_detection_2layer()``` duncrion calculates the node-pair distances and assines a p-value to each node-pair (step 2 and 3).
+the ```mnda_embedding_2layer()``` function represents all the nodes in a common embedding space (step 1); and the ```mnda_node_detection_2layer()``` function calculates the node-pair distances and assines a p-value to each node-pair (step 2 and 3).
 This process is repeated ```train.rep``` times to improve the robustness.
 The source code available at [usage_examples/network_generation_ex.R](https://github.com/behnam-yousefi/MNDA/blob/master/usage_examples/network_generation_ex.R).

 ## 2.3.
 Usage Example 1: drug response
 *MNDA pipeline for condition "a"*

-In this example, we construct gene coexpression netwerks (GCNs) for drug responders and non-responders.
-To this end, we use PRISM dataset (Corsello et al., 2020), which is a cell line-based drug screening dataset.
+In this example, we construct gene coexpression networks (GCNs) for drug responders and non-responders.
+To this end, we use the PRISM dataset (Corsello et al., 2020), which is a cell line-based drug screening dataset.
 To reduce the dimensionality, 2000 genes that are highly variant across all the cell lines are selected and reposited.
 The gene expression profile of lung cancer cell lines as ```X``` and a binary vector of their response to the Tamoxifen drug as ```y``` can be loaded accordingly:
 `````{R}
 data = readRDS("Data/GCN2Layer_data_lung_tamoxifen_2000genes.rds")
 X = data[[1]]
 y = data[[2]]
 `````
-Next, we construc adjacency matrices of GCN for each condition,
+Next, we construct adjacency matrices of GCN for each condition,
 `````{R}
 adj_res = abs(cor(X[y=="res",]))
 adj_nonres = abs(cor(X[y=="non_res",]))